The EJ Foote Sanctuary in Buderim is a beautiful 9-hectare area comprised of rainforests and running streams.

 EJ Foote Sanctuary, BBQ, Tables, Walking Loop Trail Map, Buderim QLD

-There are many entrances that lead you to the sanctuary, though the main entrance is found in Foote Avenue, off the Buderim-Mooloolaba Road.
+Many entrances lead you to the sanctuary, though the main entrance is on Foote Avenue, off the Buderim-Mooloolaba Road.

 Several species of local wildlife call the sanctuary home.
-However, it’s particularly popular among birdwatchers; there are more than 80 recorded bird species that thrive here.
+However, it’s particularly popular among birdwatchers; more than 80 recorded bird species thrive here.
 Some of these are the Noisy Pittas, Red-chested King Parrot, Green Catbirds, and Fan Tails.
 The occasional swamp wallaby may also be spotted.

 The flora in itself is impressive: these include tree ferns, eucalyptus, eugenias, and melaleucas.